AnyBlok/AnyBlok/doc/MEMENTO.rst

 .. warning::

-    the overload doesn't take the ``addListener`` decorator but the classmethod decorator, because the method name has already seen as a event listener
+    The overload does not take the ``addListener`` decorator but the classmethod decorator, because the method name is already seen as an event listener

 Hybrid method
 ~~~~~~~~~~~~~

-Facility to create a SqlAlchemy hybrid method. see the page
+Facility to create an SQLAlchemy hybrid method.
+See this page:
 http://docs.sqlalchemy.org/en/latest/orm/extensions/hybrid.html#module-sqlalchemy.ext.hybrid

-AnyBlok allow to define a hybrid_method which can be overload, because the
+AnyBlok allows to define a hybrid_method which can be overloaded, because the
 real sqlalchemy decorator is applied after assembling in the last overload
 of the decorated method::